Orange County Cannabis and Marijuana Lawyers

-Count on Our Skilled Attorney for Aggressive Representation
+Count on Our Skilled Attorney for Aggressive Representation in Orange County

 California’s medical marijuana law, the legislature’s reclassification of certain possession offenses as infractions, and the social acceptance of marijuana as a recreational drug have lulled many people into the belief that they will never be arrested for a marijuana crime.
 Those people are usually shocked when they find themselves in handcuffs and facing criminal penalties for a marijuana charge.